Monira Residencies, Chicago

 Chicago, IL, United States

-Selected Artists have access to a private studio that is 300 sq/ft for their 6 month residency.
-The space comes equipped with a basic studio work table, chairs, and a small portable sprung wood dance floor.
-The spaces are adaptable to artists’ needs with electrical outlets and internet access.
-The Foundation will also supply a $350 honorarium to the lead applicant to support the project and access to a dance space through High Concept Labs, our programming partners (also located in the same building).
-There is also selected equipment available for shared use during the time of the residency.
-This includes projectors and some audio equipment.
+Selected Artists have access to a private 300 sq/ft studio for their 12-month residency.
+The space has a basic studio work table, chairs, and a small portable sprung wood dance floor.
+It is adaptable to artists’ needs and has electrical outlets and internet access.
+The Foundation will also supply a $500 honorarium to the lead applicant to support their work.

 Contact